supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

    ![](../Media/AZ-801-Alerts.png)

+>**Note**: Alerts may take a while to appear on the portal, but if you set up email notifications when creating the alert rule, you will receive instant email notifications.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.